octo-woapi/SAPI1/README.md

 ## Clone the project

   - Create a folder in your workspace that will be dedicated to the project.
-Every command will be made from this folder
+Then, clone the repository

     ```$ git clone git@github.com:octo-woapi/SAPI1.git```

+    Enter the SAPI1 folder.
+Every command bellow will be made from this folder

 ## Makefile